MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ## Step 1: Buy and subscribe to Azure

-Contoso needs to figure out how to buy Azure, how to manage subscriptions, and how to license services and resources.
+Contoso needs to determine how to buy Azure, how to manage subscriptions, and how to license services and resources.

 ### Buy Azure